Vietnam.vn - Nền tảng quảng bá Việt Nam

 The results suggest that many tiny, extremely faint satellite galaxies have existed for billions of years and continue to quietly orbit the Milky Way, but were "lost" in previous simulations.

-According to Dr Isabel Santos-Santos, Institute for Computational Cosmology at Durham University: "We have only confirmed about 60 satellite galaxies of the Milky Way, but calculations show that there may be dozens of other faint galaxies that are very close by that we have not seen yet."
+"We have only confirmed about 60 satellite galaxies of the Milky Way, but our calculations suggest there could be dozens of other faint galaxies nearby that we have not yet seen," said Dr Isabel Santos-Santos, from Durham University's Institute for Computational Cosmology.

 These small satellite galaxies are formed in giant "halos" of dark matter - the component that makes up about 25% of the total energy-matter of the universe, according to the Lambda Cold Dark Matter (LCDM) model.

-In this model, ordinary matter accounts for only 5%, while the remaining 70% is mysterious dark energy.
-Although the most popular theory of the structure of the universe, LCDM still faces many challenges due to the lower number of observed satellite galaxies than predicted.
+In this model, ordinary matter accounts for only 5%, the remaining 70% is mysterious dark energy.
+Although it is the most popular theory of the structure of the universe, LCDM still faces many challenges due to the number of observed satellite galaxies being lower than predicted.
 This new discovery is expected to help narrow the gap between theory and reality.

 One key factor is the power of the Milky Way.
 The gravity of its host galaxy has been stripping the satellite galaxies of their dark matter mass for billions of years, turning them into tiny, dim “ghosts.”
 Because they are so faint, they are often confused with globular clusters or simply don’t show up in sky survey data.

-The team believes that with new-generation telescopes like the Rubin Observatory, whose LSST camera has just “seen first light,” these faint galaxies could soon be discovered.
+The team believes that thanks to new-generation telescopes such as the Rubin Observatory, whose LSST camera has just “seen first light,” these faint galaxies could soon be detected.
 If confirmed, this would be a powerful demonstration of the accuracy of the LCDM model of the formation and evolution of the universe.

 Astronomers have now discovered around 30 new, tiny, faint satellite galaxies, but it’s not yet clear whether they’re galaxies or just star clusters.
 Scientists at Durham believe these objects could be part of a “ghost population” waiting to be identified.